GeorgeEliotArchive/georgeeliotscholar/readme.md

 # Version 0.4

-This repository hosts test code for Scholar, a sister site of George Eliot Archive.
+This repository hosts test code for George Eliot Scholars, a sister site of the George Eliot Archive.
+Contributors may upload and publish their George Eliot-related books, articles, presentations, conference papers, and other materials to the website using an online form.
+After review by the George Eliot Archive editors, it will be published to the digital commons at https://GeorgeEliotScholars.org. .

 # Creating an app with React
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).